Vincentyua/Interview-code/README.md

 # Interview-code
 Various Interview-code in python

-Every question includes the way to solve it.Wlecome to stars.
+Every question includes the way to solve it.

+Wlecome to stars.